Butyl Tape for Roof Leaks: The Complete Guide to Permanent DIY Seals

 - High-tack adhesive that bonds to almost any surface.

-- Professional grade performance at a DIY price point.
+- Professional-grade performance at a DIY price point.

-Foil-Backed Protection: The Ultimate UV Shield
+Foil-Backed Protection: UV Shielding

 Ordering Your Leak Fix Kit Today

-Lock Down Your Roof and Kill the Noise
+Lock Down Your Roof

 Frequently Asked Questions